How I stay safe as a photographer

 Yellow the brightest colour in the spectrum.

-Fun, stimulating and picturesque, not really the colour one would paint a whole house in.
+Yellow is fun, stimulating and picturesque, not really the colour one would paint a whole house in.
 But touches here and there add a vibrant and happy feel to a home.
-Here are a few thoughts on what to photograph and how to photograph the colour yellow.

 1. It’s a magnificent sight to drive along a country road and behold an enormous yellow field.
 Nothing quite like it!
 If you live in the country or near some farmland, do take the opportunity to drive and photograph some fields.
 I don’t put myself into a farmers canola field any more for a selfie, I prefer to be on the edge of the field.
 I have learnt they work hard and dont need people tramping through their fields.